nurul-umbhiya/easy-student-results/readme.txt

 == Description ==

 Fully Featured Result Management System for School, College and University.
-You can use this plugin for Employee Listing too.
+You can use Student Result plugin for Employee Listing too.
 A free Android Apps is also available for this plugins.
 With this Android app (Version 4.4.4 and later), you can search students, view results etc.
 Dedicated settings page is available for Apps api.
 From there you can change your app settings dynamically.
 Download this app from this [link](https://www.nurul.me/product/easy-student-results-android-apps/ "Easy Student Results")